The History of Honey Cake

 Early 20th Century

-Introduction of modern baking equipment and techniques, while preserving traditional flavors and methods.
+Introduction of modern baking equipment and techniques, while keeping traditional flavors and methods.

 Electric ovens